+Dining Santa Fe: Canyon Road aims to demystify the offerings on a street frequented by many newcomers to Santa Fe.
 At this writing, there are six restaurants on Canyon Road.

-Base of Canyon Road
+Quick bites at the base of Canyon Road

 Beginning at the base of Canyon Road are Café des Artistes and Caffe Greco –both offering patio and indoor seating.
 Each has its fans with Café des Artistes lauded for its savory sandwiches and owner hospitality and Caffe Greco attracting raves for its Salsa and Green Chile Cheeseburger.